 Born in Sheridan, Wyoming, Taylor Brown grew up on his family’s cattle ranch in eastern Montana near Sand Springs.
 He attended high school in Lewistown where he was active in FFA and earned his bachelor’s degree in Agriculture from Montana State University in Bozeman, where he served as the Student Body President, and was awarded a MSU Honorary Doctorate in 2021.

-Courtney Kibblewhite is the Vice President for Northern Broadcasting and wears many hats in the family business.
-She leads the sales and marketing team and most enjoys building relationships with clients.
-Courtney is honored to serve on a client’s marketing team and help develop multimedia marketing campaigns that drive sales and increased brand recognition across the region.
+Courtney Brown Kibblewhite is the Vice President for Northern Broadcasting, their family business.
+She leads the sales and marketing team and enjoys working with clients to develop strategic, multimedia marketing campaigns in Montana, Wyoming and the Western Dakotas.

-Prior to Northern Broadcasting, Courtney worked in human capital consulting in Chicago and in academia teaching and studying social psychology and human behavior.
+Prior to Northern Broadcasting, Courtney worked in human capital consulting in Chicago and in academia teaching and studying social psychology and leadership.
 Courtney holds a Master’s degree in Organizational Behavior from University of California, Berkeley and a Bachelor’s degree in Communications & International Studies from Northwestern University.

 Currently the Ag Director of the Northern Ag Network, Colter Brown began his broadcast career in 2009 as a summer intern for its parent company, the Northern Broadcasting System.
-Raised in Huntley, Montana, Brown graduated from Montana State University in Bozeman with degrees in Agricultural Business and Economics.
-Upon graduating from MSU, Colter was employed for Northwest Farm Credit Services as an Agricultural Loan Officer, where he spent 5 years working with producers who raised cattle, small grains, pulse crops, and sugar beets throughout Eastern Montana.
+Brown graduated from Montana State University in Bozeman with a degree in Agricultural Business and Economics.
+Upon graduating from MSU, Colter was employed by Northwest Farm Credit Services as an Agricultural Loan Officer, where he spent 5 years working with producers who raised cattle, small grains, pulse crops, and sugar beets throughout Eastern Montana.

-In 2017, Colter joined the Northern Ag Network and today he leads a team of farm broadcasters that produce 15 daily radio and television programs, providing ag news and market programs for a network of over 60 Affiliated Stations in Montana, Wyoming and the western Dakotas.
+In 2017, Colter joined the Northern Ag Network and today he leads a team of farm broadcasters that produce 17 daily radio and television programs, providing ag news and market programs for a network of over 60 Affiliated Stations in Montana, Wyoming and the western Dakotas.
 Colter volunteers on the board of directors for the Alpha Gamma Rho Fraternity – Alpha Delta Alumni Association, as well as for Montana Range Days, the state’s largest rangeland education program.

 Andy Schwab grew up in Powell, WY on a small farm that produced race horses while he was a kid.
 He learned to ride horses, hunt, fish and take pack trips to the backcountry at very young age and has yet to lose the passion.
 Through his high school years at Powell, Andy competed in sports, FFA and started his own farrow to finish hog business.
 He would add many hats to wear after graduation as he jumped right into the work force, often times holding two to three jobs at a time.
 For nearly 10 years his main vocation was working in the retail world for a local co-op and farm and ranch store.

 As a Director of National Sales, Augie Aga brings more than 30 years experience in radio and television advertising sales to the Northern Broadcasting System team.
-His focus is on national sales for the Northern Ag Network, Northern News Network, Northern Sports Networks and their web portals.
+His focus is on national sales for the Northern Ag Network and the Northern News Network.

 Augie received his bachelor’s degree in Communications from the University of Minnesota – Duluth.
 He is also certified as a Manager of Radio Marketing and a Certified Digital Marketing Consultant.